Mohamed101-4/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: ResourseTracker
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component is designed to keep track of essential resources like food, water, or medical supplies.
+I thought of this component because I want to build tools that help support underprivileged communities and resource tracking is a basic but important part of that.
+This component would allow someone to monitor how much of each resource is available, use up supplies as they’re distributed and identify when things are running low.
+It could later be expanded to work as part of a larger aid or logistics system
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void add(String resource, int amount): this adds a certain amount of the specified resorce
+    - int use(String resource, int amount): this uses a certain amount of the specified resource and if there aint enough, it just uses whats availible and returns the actual amount used
+    - int quantity(String resource):
+    this returns how much a specific resource is currently available
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - boolean isLow(String resource):
+    this checks whether the amount of the specified resource is below a critical level
+    - Set<String> resourseNeeded():
+    this returns a list of all the resources that are currently at or even below the critical level
+    - Void transferFrom(ResourceTracker other):
+    this takes all the resources from another tracker and adds them to this one

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes i think it would because resources can be added and used so the internal state is always changing
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - id probably say it would because id probably use Map<String, Integer> to store the name and the amount of each resource
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes it would because itll help to have a constant for the critical level
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - id most likely edge to saying yes because for example, isLow(resource) just uses quantity(resource) and compares it to the threshold

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: TextBuffer
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - what this component does is that it works like a simple text editor.
+It stores text, lets you add or remove characters, and move the cursor around.
+I chose this because text editing shows up in a lotta of apps, and it's a good way to practice handling string data.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - Void insert(String s):
+    this inserts the given string at the cursor position
+    - void delete(int n):
+    this deletes the next n characters starting from the cursor positions
+    - String get():
+    Returns the full text currently in the buffer

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - boolean isEmpty():
+    this checks whether the buffer is currently empty
+    - Void replace(String old, String new):replaces all occurences of one string with another in the text
+    - String substring(int start, int end): this returns a portion of the buffer between the start and the end positions

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yea i thini it would because inserting or getting rid of text does infact change what is stored
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - idk
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - idk
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - im not quite sure

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: SimpleTimer
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component is a basic timer that can start, pause, reset and track time.
+I picked it because timers are useful in a lot of apps, like reminders and games.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void start():
+    Starts or resumes the timer from where it left off
+    - void pause():
+    pauses the timer and keeps the current time
+    - void reset():
+    Stops the timer and resets the time back to zero
+    - int currentTime():
+    this retunes the number of secounds the timer has been running
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void countdown(int secounds):
+    starts a countdown from a given number of secounds
+    - boolean isTimeUp():
+    Returns true if the countdown has finished
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - i think so yes because the timers state and the trackking time constatnly change
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - no because it could use the system time
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - idk
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - idk

 ## Post-Assignment